apacheignite/documentation/sql/distributed-dml-to-be-reviewe.md

 [/block]
 ##Custom Keys

 If you use only predefined SQL data types for cache keys then there is no need to perform additional manipulation with DML related configuration.
-Those types are defined by `GridQueryProcessor#SQL_TYPES` constant and listed below.
+Those data types are defined by `GridQueryProcessor#SQL_TYPES` constant and listed below.
 [block:callout]
 {
   "type": "info",